Clinical research has proven that ginger can help relieve osteoarthritis when applied topically.

 This is not the first study to find that ginger has the ability to decrease inflammation and reduce pain in general, as well as among arthritis patients.
 Studies have found that ginger extract blocks cyclooxygenase-2 (COX-2) and lipoxygenase-5 (LOX-5) enzymes.

 And a new study from Iran’s Tabriz University of Medical Sciences tested 64 diabetics and found that oral consumption of ginger decreased pro-inflammatory cytokines IL-6 and TNF-alpha, as well as hs-CRP levels – indicators of inflammation.

-Other clinical research supports topical ginger application
+Other clinical research supports conclusion

 The topical application of ginger is not new among ancient medicines.
 And other research is proving its efficacy.

 Researchers from Thailand’s Thammasat University School of Medicine conducted a randomized, double-blind study with 50 osteoarthritis patients for six weeks.
 They gave half of the patients a conventional treatment gel of the NSAID diclofenac, and half the patients a gel containing 4% ginger root and extract of plai (Zingiber cassumunar) – a product called Plygersic gel.